Corporate Governance

 Digital World Acquisition Corp (DWAC) terminated CEO Patrick Orlando’s employment, citing “unprecedented headwinds” that necessitated a leadership change.
 The board appointed Eric Swider as interim CEO after investigations by the SEC and federal prosecutors into potential …

-Patrick Orlando Digital World Acquisition Corp DWAC Trump Media & Technology Group SEC +1 more dwac patrick-orlando truth-social spac-fraud sec-investigation +2 more
+Patrick Orlando Digital World Acquisition Corp DWAC Trump Media & Technology Group Securities and Exchange Commission (SEC) +1 more dwac patrick-orlando truth-social spac-fraud sec-investigation +2 more

 Read more →